vanGoghhh/tp/docs/DeveloperGuide.md

 1. Detecting and preventing the creation of duplicate jobs

-   1. Prerequisites: Perform test case 2.2 from [Adding a job](#adding-a-job)to add a new job and verify that it passes.
+   1. Prerequisites: Perform test case 1.2 from [Section 7.3.
+Adding a job](#73-adding-a-job)to add a new job and verify that it passes.

    1. Test case (Same job title and company name): `add job n/Delivery Man c/FedEx e/anotherfedex@example.com a/Jurong West p/84378293` <br>
       Expected: No new job listing added.
 Duplicate job error shown in the status message.